mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

     print(a.getBalance())
     a.withdraw(300)
     print(a.getBalance())
+    a.withdraw(400)
+    print(a.getBalance())

 Both Account and LOC have a withdraw method.
 Both have exactly the same name.
 The LOC (child) withdraw **overrides** the Account (parent) withdraw.
-Now we can withdraw more than we have on deposit.
+Now we can withdraw more than we have on deposit, but not more than the account's line of credit.

 .. note::
    This form of inheritance is called **specialization**.
 The child class has an alternate way to perform an action that the parent already performs.